Student Spotlight: Valerie Phillips

 “I am enjoying where I am now, but I am always looking for ways to improve pre-hospital EMS care with innovative programs,” she said.
 “I enjoy working with numerous talented people in the field and hope to continue teaching as well.”

-She recently finished her term as president of the Illinois College of Emergency Physicians, and she remains on its Board of Directors.
-She is currently on an Illinois legislative task force for Mobile Integrated health using paramedics.
+She has served as president and member of the Board of Directors of the Illinois College of Emergency Physicians.
+She is currently on an Illinois legislative task force for Mobile Integrated Health using paramedics.

 Phillips believes the EMT program at College of DuPage provides the ideal glimpse into healthcare and is a stepping stone to several career options.
 The natural progression for students who excel in the EMT program is to take the Paramedic curriculum.